 At the top of my hero list would be my mom.
-She always have shown compassion and love for others.
+She’s always shown compassion and love for others.
 Her lack of standing in judgment of people is a quality I strive for.
 As an active member of the church, I remember a particular time growing up, mom was instrumental in educating the church about the refugee crisis in Vietnam.
 It went beyond education, as my home church in Peoria welcomed a couple of young men who had been relocated to begin a new life in a foreign country.
 As they created a new community, they became part of the fabric of our family.
-My mom always responds to human suffering and injustices.
-She's my hero.
+My mom always responded to human suffering and injustices.
+She’s my hero.

 If I tried to find you in a supermarket, what aisle would you be in?

 Grocery store?
 What is this?